aws/aws-graviton-getting-started/perfrunbook/debug_hw_perf.md

 [Graviton Performance Runbook toplevel](./graviton_perfrunbook.md)

-Sometimes it is not code but the hardware that is not performing as well as expected.
+Sometimes, hardware, not code, is the reason for worse than expected performance.
 This may show up in the on-cpu profiles as every function is slightly slower on Graviton as more CPU time is consumed, but no obvious hot-spot function exists.
 If this is the case, then measuring how the hardware performs can offer insight.
 To do this requires measuring special counters in the CPU to understand which component of the CPU is bottlenecking the code from executing as fast as possible.

-Modern server CPUs, whether they are from Intel, AMD or AWS all attempt to execute as many instructions as possible in a fixed amount of time by doing the following 4 fundamental operations in addition to executing at high frequencies: executing instructions using multiple steps (pipelining), parallel instruction execution (out-of-order execution), predicting what instructions are needed next (speculation), predicting what values from DRAM should be cached nearby the processor (caching).
+Modern server CPUs, whether they are from Intel, AMD or AWS all attempt to execute as many instructions as possible in a fixed amount of time by doing the following 4 fundamental operations in addition to executing at high frequencies:
+  * Executing instructions using multiple steps (pipelining)
+  * Parallel instruction execution (out-of-order execution)
+  * Predicting what instructions are needed next (speculation)
+  * Predicting what values from DRAM should be cached nearby the processor (caching).

 The PMU counters give statistics on how aspects of those 4 fundamental operations are behaving.
 When one aspect of the CPU starts becoming a bottleneck, for instance if caching starts to store the wrong values, then the CPU will execute instructions more slowly as it will be forced to access the correct values in main memory which is many times slower compared to a cache.

-There are hundreds of counters in a server CPU today, which is many more than the 4 fundamental underpinnings of a modern CPU, this is because hundreds of components work together to enable a modern CPU to execute instructions quickly.
-The guide below will describe the primary counters to collect and explain their meanings to guide a first level root causing of the observed performance issue.
+There are hundreds of counters in a server CPU today which is many times more than the 4 fundamental underpinnings of a modern CPU.
+This is because hundreds of components work together to enable a modern CPU to execute instructions quickly.
+The guide below describes the primary counters to collect and explains their meaning to enable a first level root cause analysis of the observed performance issue.

 ## How to Collect PMU counters